johnnywoo/hatchet/README.md

  * (@named "groups")?
 Could be useful to assign same name to different literals
  * Super challenge: SQL
  * Includes (and a standard lib like math expressions?)
- * What can be done for indent-based languages?
  * Set manual whitespace as default
  * Multiline token definition
  * Easy universal test: XMLize text (wrap given text in <Token></Token>)
  * Change tabs into spaces and generally change all formatting
  * Annotations for token definitions
+ * A way to specify whitespace mode for a token (annotations)
+ * A way to locally disable implicit whitespace (annotations)
  * Move uppercase convention into Hatchet proper
  * Replace array responses with objects
  * Lookup namespaces
- * Nested block annotations
+ * Nested indent block annotations

 We can make callbacks with signature process_child($node, $child) and probably will be able to start from root and then go deep.